 When Can I Stop Worrying About Dry Socket

 Most dry sockets last 7-10 days.
-A small percentage of dry sockets will last longer than a week.
+A small percentage will last longer than a week.

 You are usually in the clear and probably won’t develop a dry socket when you are past the first week of tooth removal.